 Learners take most of the MPH coursework online through pre–recorded lectures and complete at least 16 credits in person in Baltimore, Washington, D.C., and/or Barcelona.
 All part–time, online MPH students receive the Welsh tuition scholarship, established in honor of JHSPH’s 100th anniversary in 2016.
 Admission requires a strong academic background; satisfactory scores on the GRE, MCAT, or GMAT; and at least two years of full–time, health–related work experience.

-Johns Hopkins University-Bloomberg School of Public Health is regionally accredited by the Middle States Commission on Higher Education (MSCHE).
-The MPH is accredited by the Council on Education for Public Health (CEPH).
+Johns Hopkins University is regionally accredited by the Middle States Commission on Higher Education (MSCHE).
+The MPH is accredited by the Council on Education for Public Health.

 2. University of North Carolina at Chapel Hill

 Chapel Hill, North Carolina